vbharadwaj-bk/vbharadwaj-bk.github.io/content/posts/python_extension.md

 }
 ```

-### Customizing the cppimport Build Process
-What happens if you want to link an external library to
-your extension or specify additional flags to the C++
-compiler / linker?
-This is no problem if you
-build your extension with CMake: you can
-use `target_include_directories`,
-`target_link_libraries`, and `target_compile_options`.

-### Example Application: BFS on a Graph
+### Exercise: CSR Matrix-Vector Multiplication
-Let's say we want to write a breadth-first search (BFS) routine for a
+Let's say we want to write a CSR-based matrix-vector multiplication function.
-graph $G=(V, E)$.
-For this tutorial,
-we're going to use the Matrix-Market (.mtx) format of `bcspwr02`, a small power system graph that
+For this tutorial, we're going to use the Matrix-Market (.mtx) format of `bcspwr02`, a small power system graph that
 you can [download from the Suitesparse Matrix Collection](https://sparse.tamu.edu/HB/bcspwr02).
 Scipy contains a blazingly-fast multithreaded routine to load the adjacency matrix $A$ of the graph: